-Humana Group Medicare PDP Plan is only available to people who live in our plan service area.
-To stay a member of our plan, you must continue to reside in the plan service area.
-The service area is described below:
+Although Medicare is a Federal program, Humana Group Medicare PDP Plan is available only to individuals who live in our plan service area.
+To remain a member of our plan, you must continue to reside in the plan service area.